Welcome to today's edition of the Rush 24-7 podcast.

 If they vote for Cruz, it means there's going to be some doubt about Trump, some insecurity about it, and they don't want it to end yet.

-And they have to know that if if if they if they vote for Cruz, if the if the majority here tonight votes for crews, that's going to extend this.
+And they have to know that if they vote for Cruz, if the majority here tonight votes for Cruz, that's going to extend this.

-It may not result in crews winning it.
+It may not result in Cruz winning it.

 Don't misunderstand, but it's going to extend it.